MonikaSuchoszek/beyond-the-known/_posts/2019-09-27-Monte Coltignone.markdown

 <img src="/assets/Italy/MonteColtignone/DSC06862.JPG" alt="Monte Coltignone" />

-A final sprint to catch the next bus, we were back on our way to Lecco.
+A final sprint to catch the next bus and we were back on our way to Lecco.

 __Practical info:__